MarbilleJuntado/phoenix-discuss-app/README.md

 # phoenix-discuss-app
-A Reddit-like forum web app created using Elixir/Phoenix
+A live discussion forum web app created using Elixir/Phoenix

 To start your Phoenix app: